CC Sabathia: Cleveland Indians (2001–2008)

-In 2006, Sabathia led the major leagues with six complete games.
-He also led the AL in shutouts (2) and was third in ERA (3.22) and eighth in strikeouts (172).
+In 2006, Sabathia made 28 starts, going 12–11 with a 3.22 ERA. led the major leagues with six complete games.
+He also led the AL in shutouts (2) and was third in ERA and eighth in strikeouts (172).

 Sabathia "burst onto the national scene" in 2007, "when he won the AL Cy Young after recording a 19–7 record, a 3.21 ERA, a 1.14 WHIP, 209 strikeouts, and a major league-leading 241 innings pitched and 5.56 strikeout-to-walk ratio".
 He collected his 1,000th career strikeout on May 21, 2007, fanning the player who beat him out for Rookie of the Year honors: Ichiro Suzuki of the Seattle Mariners.
 He was also named to the American League All-Star team for the third time.
 On September 28, he became the youngest pitcher to record 100 career wins since Greg Maddux in 1993.
 On October 23, Sabathia won the Players Choice Award for Outstanding AL Pitcher.
 His pitching performance led Cleveland to its first American League Central Division Championship since 2001, his rookie season.
 For his performance, he won the 2007 American League Cy Young Award, joining Gaylord Perry as one of only two Cleveland Indians pitchers to ever win it.
 (Cliff Lee, Corey Kluber, and Shane Bieber have since also won, with Kluber winning twice.)
 Sabathia also won the Warren Spahn Award given to the best left-handed pitcher in the Majors.
 Despite his strong regular season, Sabathia did not perform well against the Boston Red Sox in the American League Championship Series.
 In two starts, he went 0–2 with a 10.45 ERA.

 Sabathia began the 2008 season 6–8 with a 3.83 ERA in 18 starts.
 With the Indians out of playoff contention, and with Sabathia an impending free agent, the Indians traded him.

 On July 30, 2008, Sabathia took out a large $12,870 ad in the sports section of Cleveland's daily newspaper, The Plain Dealer.
 The ad, signed by Sabathia, his wife Amber, and his family read: